-Program.
+(b)(1)14c has been a work in progress and is clearly part of the Transformational COMM Program.
 As we have been working hard now on our '06 Budget Submission, which takes us '06 out through '11, we've been cramming as much into it as we possibly can.
 We've got a number of programs and, you know, the next Town Hall that we have, we ought to go over the way ahead.
 It'll be all settled out by then and we'll be able to articulate in a very meaningful way what the way ahead really looks like.
 I think that's a worthy thing to do but we've got a lot of program content in there.
-And in order to fit the budget the way we wanted to, we had to take a little less aggressive tact with the way had previously programmed.
-We're still heading toward transformational COMM with Laser COMM in the future but we're going to get there a little slower than we had thought last year we would get there.
-And I think it's clear now that we're going to need to buy some more than what we're really on a course to try and see if we can do is put together a program that gracefully blends (1) and into ar 11111 to cind of capability and do it in a way that is timely and supports the transformational COMM effort writ large.
-But the still in the future.
-It's a little further out in the future than it was last year but we're doing everything we can to support it.
+And in order to fit the budget the way we wanted to, we had to take a little less aggressive tact with the budget the we had previously programmed.
+We're still heading toward the we're still heading toward Transformational COMM with Laser COMM in the future but we're going to get there a little slower than we had thought last year we would get there.
+And I think it's clear now that we're going to need to buy some more there a program that gracefully blends of the still at the slower that we're really on a course to try and see if we can do is put together a program that gracefully blends into an entitle the slower than it was last year but we're doing everything we can to support it.
 Other comments, or questions, or thoughts?
-Yes (1)(3) 11
+Yes (19)(3) 11